FreeCAD/FreeCAD-Enhancement-Proposals/FEPs/FEP-0005-process/README.md

 ### Dependency Changes

-* Any **new required dependency** (previously optional or new entirely) or **change to the minimum required version** of an existing dependency **must be announced four weeks in advance**, regardless of whether it exceeds the baseline LTS version.
-* These changes should be communicated at least through a GitHub Pull Request and linked discussion.
+* Any **new required dependency** or **change to the minimum required version** of an existing dependency should be communicated via a GitHub Pull Request labeled `Packaging/building`.
+The team `@FreeCAD/packaging-team` should be tagged to ensure visibility for downstream packagers.
-* Pull Requests that change required dependencies or affect build configuration **must be labeled `packaging-impact`** to ensure visibility for downstream packagers.
-Contributors are encouraged to note this need in the PR description or comments if relevant.

-  * Tagging active packagers directly in the PR or related discussions is encouraged but optional.
-  * For broader visibility, significant changes may also be posted to the FreeCAD development forum or a dedicated packagers channel if one exists.
-* Authors must consider the impact on packaging and downstream distributions.
-Excessive burden on packagers should be avoided or clearly justified.
-* Dependency changes must include:
-  * Instructions or notes for packagers (e.g., new build options, system packages needed),
-  * Compatibility guards (e.g., fallback code or build conditionals), where practical.
+* PRs should include relevant context for packagers (e.g., new build options, system packages needed, fallback code or build conditionals) and avoid placing unnecessary burden on downstream distributions.
-* Maintainers may delay or reject changes that create unreasonable challenges for downstream maintainers or violate this policy without clear justification.
-* In **exceptional cases** - such as security fixes, urgent regressions, or high-priority build issues - maintainers may approve and merge such changes without prior notification.
-In those cases, a good-faith effort should be made to notify affected packagers and document the change promptly after merging.
+* In **exceptional cases**, such as security fixes, urgent regressions, high-priority build issues, or **loss of CI runner availability** (e.g., GitHub beginning a brownout for a supported OS), maintainers may approve changes without prior notice.
+A good-faith effort should be made to notify affected packagers and document the change promptly after merging.

 ### Transitioning to New Ubuntu LTS Releases

-When the current Ubuntu LTS baseline reaches the end of its standard support period, maintainers **must announce a planned transition** to the next supported LTS release.
+When the current Ubuntu LTS baseline reaches the end of its standard support period, maintainers **should announce a planned transition** to the next supported LTS release.
 This announcement should occur **at least four weeks in advance**, via:

-* A pinned GitHub issue in the FreeCAD repository labeled `packaging-impact`,
+* A pinned GitHub issue in the FreeCAD repository labeled `Packaging/building` tagging `@FreeCAD/packaging-team`, and
-* A post on the FreeCAD development forum, and
+* A post on the FreeCAD development forum
-* Optionally, a notification to a dedicated packagers channel or mailing list (if one exists).

-The announcement must include:
+The announcement should include:

 * The expected cutoff date,
 * The new target LTS version,